Zero Waste Shampoo can come in a bottle.

-This one might be more of a girly thing, but hey, if you still have a good head of hair then you also use shampoo.
+This one might be more of a girly thing, but hey, if you still have a good head of hair, then you also use shampoo.
 While it was never an important decision for me to buy shampoo, since my zero waste journey, it has become evident that I need to stop buying those bottles.
 They are made from plastic…

 What if you get a shampoo bar instead?
 You know those shampoo bottles that sit in your shower for a month or two, and then they get thrown out and end up in a landfill?
 I find it tough to believe that almost anything that is normal for me and that I grew up with is harming the environment.

 My parents saw plastic on the rise, and to them, it was making things easier, at least, so they were told.
 Recycling looked good and made sense, but no one told us that it doesn’t work.

 Yep, only 9 % worldwide is recycled.

 Now we see the devastation everywhere, on our beaches, in our oceans, on our dinner plate.
 Perhaps not that evident on the dinner plate?!?

 Nearly all animals are affected by plastic, and in the last 50 years, we have lost more than half of the animal population on the planet.